rjkiv/rb3_plus/Pro Strings/README.md

 5. Click on `File` at the top then `Open USB Drive` and select your USB drive.
 6. Drag the CON file you extracted into RBtoUSB.
 ![example_rbtousb_drag](../dependencies/example_rbtousb_drag.gif?raw=true "Dragging RB3 Pro Strings Pack in")
 7. Click on `File` at the top then `Close drive`.
-Remember to eject your USB drive before removing it!
+Remember to safely eject your USB drive before removing it!

 #### JTAG/RGH
 8. On your JTAG/RGH Xbox, open the File Manager.
 Navigate to ```Hdd1/Content/0000000000000000/45410914/00000001```, and paste the CON file in.